-Beginning with FastIron 08.0.90, any stacking port can serve as a breakout port as long as the stack enable command is not configured.
+The ports listed in the tables Table 18 and Table 19 can serve as a breakout ports if the stack enable command is not configured on thoes ports.
 However, the stacking ports are always displayed in three-tuple format (x/y/z) even when they have been configured as breakout ports.
 For example, if port 1/2/1 is a breakout port, it appears in general configuration or show command output as 1/2/1:1; however, any output that shows the port as a stack-port configuration displays the port as 1/2/1.